mfedbot/mfed24-7/README.md

-# mfed24-7
-Mfed Bot that online 24/7
+# DEVi The Discord Bot